-The Expert Panel also notes that there is considerable potential for confusion to arise if there is a different age restriction for body piercing and for tattooing.
+We note that there is considerable potential for confusion to arise if there is a different age restriction for body piercing and for tattooing.
 We consider that it would be easier for practitioners, enforcement agencies and individuals if the age restriction for both was to be the same.